How to Fix Warped Siding

 Warped siding can be the result of a number of issues, but one thing is for sure: if it goes unfixed, your home can suffer structural issues.
 Plus, you could face a number of problems from mold to a vermin infestation.

-The following information will help you determine if you have warped siding and how you can go about fixing it.
+The following information will help you determine how to fix warped siding.

 While early warping may go unnoticed to the untrained eye, it’s usually easy to detect once the problem becomes worse.
 Look for bulges in the siding; it’ll seem as if certain boards are pushed out in the middle.
 Some pieces may be sticking out more than others.